 Who’s that girl?

 Kateen Fitzgerald is the founder and director of the Dirt Rich School.
-Where you will find her working in the garden, sharing her experience in modern homesteading, holistic animal wifery, regenerative food systems and working with the weeds.
-When not outdoors, she is in the class room teaching Permaculture design & how to be a lazy farmer.
+You will find her playing in the garden, and sharing her experience in modern homesteading, holistic animal wifery, regenerative food systems and working with the weeds.
+When not outdoors, she is in the classroom teaching Permaculture design & how to be a lazy farmer.

 Kateen Fitzgerald, Chief, The Lazy Farmer & Garden Guru

 Check out a pod cast with Greg Peterson and Kateen Fitzgerald:

 Here is what people are saying about her skills as a teacher and mentor.

 I met Kateen Fitzgerald eight years ago through our mutual love of farming.
 We have collaborated and supported one

 another over the years on creating business plans and designing her farm.
 I have ran a small market garden, worked on

 and managed several farms, and pursued a M.A. in Environment and Community with Kateen’s support and